CharlesOIpperciel/FindThePair/README.md

 - Winning condition check to alert the player when all pairs have been matched.
 - Responsive design for various screen sizes.

+## Contact

+For inquiries or questions, please contact: ippc2001@usherbrooke.ca